Please check our Freeplaytech forum to see if anyone else has encountered the same issue you have had.

 - Does the LED go back to green?

-- Plug in another battery to the other battery plug.
+- (Only on older Freeplay units with 2 battery connectors.)
+Plug in another battery to the other battery plug.

-- Does the LED change from green to blue?
+- (Only on older Freeplay units with 2 battery connectors.)
+Does the LED change from green to blue?

 - After a full charge, does the LED turn from blue to green?